gbdev/gbdev.github.io/website/guides/lyc_timing.md

 and STATF_BUSY
 jr z, .setAndExit ; 79

-nop ;waste 4 more cycles since there isn’t time for another check nop nop nop ; 83
+nop ;waste 4 more cycles since there isn't time for another check nop nop nop ; 83